radixdlt/typescript-radix-engine-toolkit/LTS.md

 let resourceAddress1 =
   "resource_sim1qyw4pk2ecwecslf55dznrv49xxndzffnmpcwjavn5y7qyr2l73";

 let signedIntent: CompiledSignedTransactionIntent = await ActionTransactionBuilder.new(
-  10 /* The start epoch (inclusive) of when this transaction becomes valid */, 20 /* The end epoch (exclusive) of when this transaction is no longer valid */, NetworkId.Simulator /* The id of the network that this transactions is destined for */, account1 /* The fee payer */, getNotaryPublicKey() /* The notary's public key */ ).then((builder) => {
+    10 /* The start epoch (inclusive) of when this transaction becomes valid */, 20 /* The end epoch (exclusive) of when this transaction is no longer valid */, NetworkId.Simulator /* The id of the network that this transactions is destined for */, account1 /* The fee payer */,
+    getNotaryPublicKey() /* The notary's public key */ ).then((builder) => {
     return builder
       .fungibleResourceTransfer(account1, account2, resourceAddress1, 100)
       .fungibleResourceTransfer(account1, account3, resourceAddress1, 100)
-    .compileSignedTransactionIntent()
+      .compileSignedTransactionIntent();
   });
 let signature = sign(signedIntent.hashToSign);
 let transaction = signedIntent.compileNotarizedTransaction(signature);
 ```